nicolaihenriksen/AmbientResource/README.md

 The scenarios I most often encounter are request-scoped where one instance of the resource is required (i.e. instantiated) for each request.
 All subprocessing going on within that one request will all utilize the same resource.
 This is the basis for my **VERY** simple implementation of an ambient resource.

-The concept is fairly simple: A thread-safe (singleton) property, AmbientResource.Current ,represents the ambient resource and encapsulates instantiation of the “actual resource” by requiring the caller/user to specify a factory which will return an instance of the “actual resource”.
+The concept is fairly simple: A thread-safe (singleton) property, AmbientResource.Current, represents the ambient resource and encapsulates instantiation of the “actual resource” by requiring the caller/user to specify a factory which will return an instance of the “actual resource”.
 This factory is used internally by the ambient resource to create a single instance of the “actual resource” which is used internally until the ambient resource is disposed.

 Consider the example below which is a perfect example of a signature being polluted with a parameter which in essence is irrelevant:
 ```cs